The Dachshund Labrador mix is one that doesn’t really sound possible – that is until you see one in the flesh.

 Still, it is important to work on training regimes for key problems

 Digging training may be one of the hardest to master.
 The instincts in these dogs to dig can be quite overwhelming.
 Training relies on positive reinforcement when they stop digging and play elsewhere, rather than negative actions when they are caught digging.
 It may also help to ensure that the boundaries are secure and they can’t slip out.
+Using wireless dog fences may be beneficial.

 Finding a good Dachshund Labrador cross breeder